louis-thevenet/vault-tasks/README.md

   - priority
 - Navigate vault
 - Search through tasks
-- Open in default editor
+- Edit tasks or open in default editor

 ## Planned Features

 - A Pomodoro (or flowtime) tab
 - A Timeline tab with a calendar and a chronological view.
 (I'd also like to be able to import calendar files)
-- Manipulation of tasks (mark done, delete, ...) without the need to open editor
-- Keybindings menu

 ## Installation